 WMV founder Allison Emm, being a musician herself, feels very strongly that musicians need to be paid appropriately for their time and efforts to put together music for a performance.
 Whether it’s background music or on stage for a concert, performing takes a lot of time – much beyond what the audience hears – and skill.

 Unless the musician is a student/novice or otherwise lacking in professionalism, there is no reason a musician today should be playing for anything less than $100/hour, per person.
 Beyond that, high level professionals require higher rates for their experience and talent.
 Whenever possible, WMV-associated events will pay that rate.

 Offering tips only, a free meal, a store gift card, drink tickets, much less playing for free because it will be “good exposure” – these things should not be acceptable.

 Fellow musicians, while exposure is important, don’t sell yourselves short.
 It’s a slippery slope: if word gets out that you’ll play at one place for drink tickets only, another place will ask you to do the same – and expect other groups to follow suit.
 Let’s elevate the standards.

 If you also feel strongly about these things, consider becoming a patron of the Wisconsin Music Ventures program.
-Through patron support, as a community, we will continue to produce high quality musicians and to set the bar higher.
+Through patron support, as a community, we will continue to produce high quality musicians and set the bar higher.